arangodb/arangodb-java-driver/tutorial/Tutorial.md

 cursor.forEach(aDocument -> System.out.println("Key: " + aDocument.getKey()));
 ```

-After executing this program the console output should look something like this:
+After executing this program, the console output should look something like this:

 ```text
 Key: 1